wazuh/wazuh-documentation/source/pci-dss/log-analysis.rst

     Number: 0000-0000-0000-0000
     Holder: Mr. John Smith

-Using ``sudo`` log analysis decoder and rules, OSSEC will generate an alert for this particular action and print it on ``alerts.log``.
+Using the ``sudo`` log analysis decoder and rules, Wazuh will generate an alert for this particular action and write it to ``alerts.log``.
 Using the rule tags we can see which PCI DSS requirements are specifically related to this alert.

 .. code-block:: console